dteix/bolierProject/README.md

 1958 – NASA opens for business via Eisenhower executive order.

-1961 – Leonard Kleinrock of MIT – First paper on packet switching theory.
+1961 – Leonard Kleinrock of MIT wrote the first paper on packet switching theory.

 1962 – J.C.R.
-Licklider of MIT – memos on “Galactic Network Concept”
+Licklider of MIT writes memos on “Galactic Network Concept”

+1965- ARPA sponsors study on cooperative network of time-sharing computers.

+1968- Network Working Group, headed by Steve Crocker, loosely organized to develop host level protocols for communication over the ARPANET.

-1969 – Larry Roberts – heads project that connects first two ARPANET sites – UCLA and Stanford Research Institute.
+1969 – Larry Roberts heads the project that connects first two ARPANET sites – UCLA and Stanford Research Institute.

-1972 – Bob Kahn – demonstrates ARPANET at the International Computer Communication Conference (ICCC)
+1972 – Bob Kahn demonstrates ARPANET at the International Computer Communication Conference (ICCC)

+1972 – Ray Tomlinson discovered the first basic email program using “@”

+1973- Bob Metcalfe's Harvard PhD Thesis outlines idea for Ethernet.
+The concept was tested on Xerox PARC's Alto computers, and the first Ethernet network called the Alto Aloha System